Your fishin' is Our Mission

 Tours for groups and schools must be arranged in as far in advance as possible.
 This will help ensure that a sufficient supply of educational materials is on hand and that your group has a coordinated, enjoyable experience.

 Colorado hatcheries raise over 30 different species of fish and the boreal toad.
-Here's just a few of those species to prime your knowledge before making a visit:
+Here are just a few of those species to prime your knowledge before making a visit:

 Rainbow trout- Native to the Pacific coast, these are a popular game fish in Colorado.
 CPW hatcheries stock over 2.5 million 10" rainbows (called "Catchables") into public lakes and rivers each year.